 Impunity – a catalogue of obfuscation and inaction

 In 2013, the Committee to Protect Journalists (CPJ) published its report, Roots of Impunity, which cited Pakistan as the fourth deadliest nation in the world for the press, with at least 23 targeted killings of journalists since 2003.
 Many more became victims of suicide bombings and other conflict related violence.
 Since the report was published, CPJ has recorded eight more killings, five of them clearly targeted.

 Convictions for the murders of media workers and human rights defenders are rare.
 Families and supporters of the killed and disappeared live under a pall of impunity as they attempt to find justice.
 A small sampling of cases languishing in impunity includes:

 • Lawyer and regional coordinator of the Human Rights Commission of Pakistan, Rashid Rehman was shot dead in his office in May 2014.
 He had been defending a university lecturer accused of blasphemy.

 • Shan Dahar, bureau chief of Abb Takk Television, who died after being shot in January 2014.
 His alleged killers are being tried in absentia having fled the country.
-In April 2016, Sindh police announced they would re-open the investigation into Dahar's death, but as yet there has been no progress.
+In April 2016, Sindh police announced they would re-open the investigation into Dahar's death, but as yet there has been minimal progress.

 • In August 2015, reporter Zeenat Shahzadi was abducted in Lahore.
 She had been investigating another kidnapping.
 The first female journalist to be forcibly disappeared, she is among 86 disappearances registered with the non-governmental Human Rights Commission on Pakistan (not to be confused with the National Commission for Human Rights).
 Happily, Zeenat was safely recovered on 20 October 2017.
 However, the details surrounding her ordeal - including those responsible - remain unknown.

 Human rights mechanisms 'toothless'